hafer-cappuccino/bahasa-loanword-detection/README.md

 ### Docker

-Before a docker container can be run, the image must be built first
+Before a docker container can be run, the image must be built first:

 ```sh
 $ make build